Advantages of Tubular Heat Exchangers

 PROCESSING OF PARTICULATE OR FIBRE PRODUCTS

 Being the diameter of the inner tubes determined by the percentage, shape and size of the solids.
-Within the SACOME range of products, we have our monotubular heat exchanger S-TF20-I (Tube in Tube) being the most suitable tubular heat exchanger geometry for products containing big-sized particulates.
+Within the SACOME range of products, we have our monotubular heat exchanger S-TF20-I (Tube in Tube) being the most suitable tubular heat exchanger geometry for products containing big-sized particles.

 In order to get a better access to the tube sheet and the inner tubes, we can consider flanged tube sheet designs as well as connections (flanges, clamps, DIN11851) in all the interconnections/bends between the modules.